Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Easiest Ivy League Schools to Get Into (2025–2026)

-When people talk about “easiest Ivies,” they are usually referring to schools with relatively higher acceptance rates within the Ivy League.
-Here are the top ones:
+When people refer to the “easiest Ivies,” they are usually pointing to schools with relatively higher acceptance rates within the group.

-• Cornell consistently has the highest reported acceptance rate among the Ivies.
+Cornell consistently has the highest acceptance rate among the Ivies.

-• Their early decision program can help high-quality applicants.
+Its early decision program can be beneficial for highly prepared applicants.

 Hardest Ivy League Schools to Get Into (2025–2026)